Skip to Content

 The Fiddler’s Elbow

 The Fiddler’s Elbow bills itself as the first Irish pub in Rome, so expect draft beers, Guinness and Kilkenny on tap.
-The pub also has four seasons, all of which will screen all of the Six Nations matches.
+The pub also has four screens, all of which will screen all of the Six Nations matches.

 The Hole Trastevere